bosh-code/COMP726-iOS-App/README.md

 ### Building and running

-* Ensure the [EggBlockchain](example.com) is running on your mac.
+* Ensure the [EggBlockchain](https://github.com/bosh-code/EggBlockchain) is running on your mac.
 Visit http://localhost:8000/chain to verify.
+[The README.md](https://github.com/bosh-code/EggBlockchain/blob/main/README.md) contains more information on building and running the node.
 * Clone the repo into XCode using GitHub or clone locally and open the .xcodeproj.
 * Change the development team to your own and confirm build targets are correct.

 ## Features

-* If you are running a simulated device, ensure that
+* If you are running a simulated device, ensure that you download the sample QR code and choose it when using the scanner.

 ## Licensing